 Most of the time, for starters and hobbyists, who don't want to spend much cost on growing initially, CFLs are great.
 They are the big bang for the buck.
 They're also easy on your power bill.

-The days when you electricity bills are a burden for growing plants indoor are long gone.
+The days when your electricity bills are a burden for growing plants indoors are long gone.

 CFLs can be used alone for the whole growing phase for all kinds of plants.
 They can be used in combinations with other light types as well.

-Let's look the advantages and disadvantages of CFLs
+Let's look at the advantages and disadvantages of CFLs

 Pros and cons of CFLs